 The rest of this page explains how to write a text that specifies a diagram 'by hand': what parameters you can supply, and what they mean.
 If you don't want to bother with all that, you can also go to the bottom of this page, and press the button there to start a wizard that will guide you through the design process.
-In the end this will show you on this page the diagram you have specified (so you can test it out), as well as the text you have to copy to your own page to insert it there.
+In the end this will show you on this page the diagram you have specified (so you can test it out), as well as the HTML text you have to copy to your own page to insert it there.
 You can also use the Play-Test Applet for generating HTML for an Interactive Diagram.

 The description of the diagram consists of two parts: general parameters, and piece definitions.
 The general parameters are set by lines of the keyword=value type; below is an (incomplete) list of recognized keywords, and their default:

 The shades apply to the board squares; for non-checkered boards you can make them the same.
 (Bright colors are discouraged, as they interfere with the move highlighting.
 This is not so much of a problem when you set useMarkers=1 to highlight moves by marker symbols instead of by background color.
 To make the diagram look more pretty as a static image, you can define a startShade after having defined the darkShade, which will be used instead of the latter before you start to interact with the diagram.)
-The square sizes needs to be 4 pixels larger than the size of the piece images.
 The prefixes and graphics type will be used to construct the filenames of the images it is going to use; by default it will prefix the names you give in the piece definitions by 'w' or 'b' to distingush the images for white and black pieces of the same type, and suffix them with '.gif'.

-By default the diagram is displayed without coordinates.
+By default the diagram is displayed without board coordinates.
 By specifying firstRank=N you can enable display of coordinates next to the board, where N indicates the number of the rank at the bottom (usually 1, although for some variants 0 is a better choice).
 The color of the area in which the coordinates are displayed can be controlled through rimColor, the color of the coordinates themselves by coordColor (by default white and black).